ilya-markevich/node-mapper/README.md

 3) Custom -> Simple

-* only fields from source value that's included in source custom type will be converted and added in a result.
+* only fields from source value that are included in source custom type will be converted and added to the result.

 ```javascript
 class SourceType {